wavexx/mu4e-query-fragments.el/README.rst

 =========================================================

-``mu4e-query-fragments`` allows to define query snippets ("fragments") that can be used in regular mu4e_ searches or bookmars.
+``mu4e-query-fragments`` allows to define query snippets ("fragments") that can be used in regular mu4e_ searches or bookmarks.
 Fragments can be used to define complex filters to apply in existing searches, or supplant bookmarks entirely.
 Fragments compose properly with regular mu4e/xapian operators, and can be arbitrarily nested.